cert-orangecyberdefense/datalake-hunter/README.md

 ## Lookup Command

-Allow users to look up values in Datalake to get more information about the values that were matched.
+Allow users to look up values in Datalake to get more information.
+It can be used after using the Check command to get details on the matched threats.
+This command does not interract with bloom filters.

 Provides data from Datalake in a CSV format.